agatheblues/agator9999/README.md

 # agator9999: A music albums library

 ## About
 agator9999 is a music library that lists your favourite albums from various streaming sources, in one place.
-It has a Spotify and a Discogs integration.
+It has a Spotify and a Discogs integration for enriched metadata.

 ## But why?
 It all started when Spotify told me: *"Epic collection, friend.
 Your library is all filled up.
 To save more, you'll need to remove some songs."*.
 Hitting the 'Save' button on an album has a limit: you can save 10 000 songs in your library.
 I am constantly seeking new music, but I cannot remember all of the artists and albums I listened to, so I use my Spotify library as my music *storage* place.
 Until now, because it's full.
 That's why I created agator9999: to have my own *storage* place where there can be albums from Spotify, as well as other streaming sources like Bandcamp.